-Google Authenticator can be useful, but it’s annoying that Google hasn’t made an official app for the desktop yet.
-However, you can use Google Authenticator on your Windows PC via other means.
+Google Authenticator can be very useful, but it’s annoying that Google hasn’t made an official app for the desktop yet.
+However, you can use it on your Windows PC via other means.
 Let’s explore the ways you can use Google Authenticator on PC.

-To get the secret code, head to the Google Account security page.
-Go to the “Signing in to Google” section and click “2-Step Verification.”
+- To get the secret code, head to the Google Account security page.

-If Google knows you have a phone connected to your account, it will take you through the steps to set up a basic phone notification service.
+- If Google knows you have a phone connected to your account, it will take you through the steps to set up a basic phone notification service.
+Press “Get Started.”

-On the next page, look for the secret key and copy it.
+- Look for the secret key and copy it.
 This is what you’ll enter into third-party apps when they ask for a key.
 However, be sure to keep it a secret.
-If someone else gets this information, they can use it to get into your account!
+If someone else gets this information, they can use it to get into your Google account!

-Now that we have the code, let’s see where we can put it.
+Now that we have the code, let’s see where we can use it.

 If you’re worried about a third-party app stealing or leaking your code, try WinAuth.
 Its major draw is that it’s an open-source app that you download to your PC.
 As such, there’s no obfuscated code or cloud storage that can leak your key.

-Setting up with WinAuth is very easy.
-Once WinAuth is running, add a new Google account.
+- Once WinAuth is running on your PC, add a new Google account.

-If everything is done correctly, Google will show you a confirmation window letting you know.
-Just click on the “OK” button to save the changes in your Google account.
+- If everything is done correctly, Google will show you a confirmation window letting you know that the app has been successfully configured.
+Click on the “OK” button to save the changes in your Google account.

-Back to the WinAuth window: now that you’ve confirmed the generated code, click on the OK button to save the changes in the WinAuth application.
+- Back in the WinAuth window, click on the “OK” button to save the changes in the WinAuth application.

 Now you can use the Google Authenticator on your Windows PC using WinAuth.